-This forum is broken down into categories that reflect parts of your story - plot, characters, settings, etc. There are even some very specific categories like negative personality traits or sarcastic comments.
+This forum is broken down into categories that reflect parts of your story - plot, characters, settings, etc. There are even some specific categories like negative personality traits or sarcastic comments.

 Big or small, if you are after inspiration, the adoption society has it all.

-Participate in NaNoWriMo 2019 Write-Ins
+Participate in NaNoWriMo 2020 Events

 Based on your location, you can join a region and connect with writers in your local area.
 Each region has a private forum for its members only.

 Each region will have a municipal liaison or “ML” who organizes these events.
 They receive guidance and sometimes funding from Nanowrimo to make things happen.

 Some regions may throw parties or social gatherings at the beginning and end of the month, but the main things they will host are called “write-ins.”
-A write-in is a place for local writers to gather and simply write together.
+A write-in is a place for local writers to gather and write together.

 Always bring your notebooks and/or laptop and be prepared for some hardcore marathon writing.
-This is a great chance to bounce ideas off of other writers and brainstorm together.
+This is a perfect chance to bounce ideas off of other writers and brainstorm together.

 Writers can encourage and support each other here, and help each other stay on task.
 It is easy to get distracted by things at home when nobody's watching.
 Being around other writers will keep you accountable and you’ll be amazed at how much writing you can get done in just a couple hours!

 During that time, you sprint!
 This means you write as fast as humanly possible in an attempt to beat everyone else.
-Whoever wrote the most words in the allotted amount of time is the winner.
+Whoever writes the most words in the allotted amount of time is the winner.
 There are often small prizes available to be won.

-Use NaNoWriMo 2019 Badges for Motivation
+Use NaNoWriMo 2020 Badges for Motivation